Exotic hadron

 One model of a pentaquark: q is a quark and '̅'̅q̅'̅'̅ an antiquark; gluons (wavy lines) mediate strong interactions between quarks; red, green, and blue color charges must each be present, while the remaining quark and antiquark must share a color and its anticolor, in this example blue and antiblue (shown as yellow).

-Exotic hadrons are subatomic particles composed of quarks and gluons, but which – unlike "well-known" hadrons such as protons, neutrons and mesons – consist of more than three valence quarks.
-By contrast, "ordinary" hadrons contain just two or three quarks.
+Exotic hadrons are subatomic particles composed of quarks other than those particles composed of a quark and an anti-quark or of three quarks.
+While "ordinary" or "well-known" hadrons such as protons and neutrons contain three quarks and mesons pair a quark with an antiquark, exotic hadrons like pentaquarks contain four quarks and an antiquark.
 Hadrons with explicit valence gluon content would also be considered exotic.
 In theory, there is no limit on the number of quarks in a hadron, as long as the hadron's color charge is white, or color-neutral.

 Consistent with ordinary hadrons, exotic hadrons are classified as being either fermions, like ordinary baryons, or bosons, like ordinary mesons.
 According to this classification scheme, pentaquarks, containing five valence quarks, are exotic baryons, while tetraquarks (four valence quarks) and hexaquarks (six quarks, consisting of either a dibaryon or three quark-antiquark pairs) would be considered exotic mesons.
 Tetraquark and pentaquark particles are believed to have been observed and are being investigated; hexaquarks have not yet been confirmed as observed.

 Exotic hadrons can be searched for by looking for S-matrix poles with quantum numbers forbidden to ordinary hadrons.
 Experimental signatures for such exotic hadrons had been seen by 2003 at the latest, but they remain a topic of controversy in particle physics.

 Jaffe and Low suggested that the exotic hadrons manifest themselves as poles of the P matrix, and not of the S matrix.
 Experimental P-matrix poles are determined reliably in both the meson–meson channels and nucleon–nucleon channels.